The Three-Ledger Methodology

 5.1 The field tier

 The field tier sits on the operating site.
-Its core is an intelligent on-site software agent, running on a dedicated hardware kit specified by RCI for the deployment.
-The agent decodes site-specific protocols (Modbus, OPC-UA, vendor-proprietary serial framings, ASCII-CSV files dropped by site systems, WITSML feeds, and so on) into the substrate's canonical observation record envelope.
-The agent stamps each observation with provenance at the moment of capture: the source-asserted timestamp, the receive timestamp at the agent, the original units of measurement, the adapter and adapter version that decoded the record, the ingest node identity, and a content hash.
-The agent operates without depending on cloud-side health probes; if the cloud tier is unreachable, the agent continues to capture, persist locally, and forward when connectivity returns.
+Its core is an intelligent software agent at the site, running on a dedicated hardware kit specified by RCI for the deployment.
+The agent decodes the protocols specific to the site, things like Modbus, OPC-UA, vendor-proprietary serial framings, ASCII or CSV files dropped by site systems, WITSML feeds, and so on, into the substrate's canonical observation record envelope.
+The agent stamps each observation with provenance at the moment of capture: the timestamp asserted by the source, the receive timestamp at the agent, the original units of measurement, the adapter and adapter version that decoded the record, the identity of the ingest node, and a content hash.
+The agent operates without depending on health probes from the cloud; if the cloud tier is unreachable, the agent continues to capture, persist locally, and forward when connectivity returns.
 The field tier is dedicated hardware, not a container deployed on a customer SCADA host; the hardware kit isolates the substrate's evidentiary chain from anything else running at the site.

 5.2 The cloud tier

-The cloud tier holds the three ledgers, the cryptographic notary, the long-term archive, the exchange surface that exposes data to downstream consumers under contract, the identity registry that issues and revokes credentials for principals (humans and machines), the fleet-management agent that supervises field-tier deployments, and the conflict-resolution machinery (section 9).
-The cloud tier may be deployed multi-tenant or single-tenant per customer (section 10).
+The cloud tier holds the three ledgers, the cryptographic notary, the long-term archive, the exchange surface that exposes data to downstream consumers under contract, the identity registry that issues and revokes credentials for principals both human and machine, the fleet-management agent that supervises deployments of the field tier, and the machinery for conflict resolution described in section 9.
+The cloud tier may be deployed multi-tenant or single tenant per customer, as set out in section 10.
 The cloud tier is where derivations are computed, period closes are sealed, exports are issued, and audit entries are accumulated.

 5.3 The wire transport

-The transport between field and cloud is transport-agnostic at the application layer.
+The transport between field and cloud is agnostic of the transport at the application layer.
 The application protocol carries observation records and control messages; it neither knows nor cares whether the underlying physical link is Starlink, the customer's WAN, cellular, microwave, or a leased line.
-Transport selection is a deployment-time decision driven by the site's connectivity options.
+The choice of transport is a decision made at deployment time, driven by the site's connectivity options.
 Constraints on what may flow over the link are enforced at the firewall layer with signed policy: the firewall configuration is itself a record in the audit ledger, signed by an authorizing principal, and changes to that configuration are administrative acts.
-Transport encryption is mandatory; transport selection is not architecturally privileged.
+Transport encryption is mandatory; the choice of transport is not architecturally privileged.

 6. The atomic units